 If you already have the condition, it is important that you wear a well-fitted compression sleeve and glove or gauntlet when you are exercising.
 Studies show you can do arm strengthening exercises, but you will need to start with low weights and progress slowly.
 You should begin your exercise program with a physical therapist, or a qualified trainer certified in lymphedema therapy.

 The U.S. Department of Health and Human Service (DHHS) Physical Activity Guidelines for Americans include:

-- Aerobic exercise: 150 minutes per week moderate-intensity exercise
+- Aerobic exercise: 150 to 300 minutes per week of moderate-intensity exercise.

 These guidelines are the same for people with or without a cancer diagnosis.